Most Expensive NES Games: 10 Rare Titles Worth Money

 • Kid Klown in Night Mayor World – Rebranded from a Japanese title, this oddball game never saw wide distribution.

-• Gun-Nac - A fast-paced, fly-by-the-seat-of-your-pants shmup with wild enemy designs and addicting gameplay.
+• Gun-Nac - A fast-paced shmup with wild enemy designs and addictive gameplay.
 Developed by Compile, it never got the exposure it deserved but has built a cult following over the years.

 • Definitely one of my personal favorites.